The module will address the essential features of effective learning, as relevant to your sector by examining:

 This module considers:

-- typical and atypical development of literacy/learning including specific learning difficulties/dyslexia
+- typical and atypical development of cognition and literacy including specific learning difficulties/dyslexia

 - communication and literacy/learning assessments and interventions